-17 Other environmental impacts occur during the life cycle of a product that may be important to consider in causing environmental degradation, excessive use of scarce resources such as freshwater in production of beverages, and health impacts from using lead-based paints.
+18 Other environmental impacts occur during the life cycle of a product that may be important to consider in 19 business or organization-level decisions.
+Therefore, while this standard only addresses the global warming 20 potential of a product, it is worthwhile for users of this standard to consider the complete suite of 21 environmental impacts when making decision on how to reduce their environmental impacts.
+Examples of 22 potentially significant non-GHG impacts for some products include: clearing forests for palm oil production 23 causing environmental degradation, excessive use of scarce resources such as freshwater in production of 24 beverages, and health impacts from using lead-based paints.